-During the formal interviews at least one person on the appointment panel will have undertaken safer recruitment training.
-The Chair of Governors should chair the panel for the Headmaster's appointment.
+All formal interviews will have a panel of at least two or ideally three people chaired by the Head or Bursar or another designated senior member of staff.
+It is recommended best practice that at least one person on the appointment panel will have undertaken safer recruitment training.
+The Chair of Governors should chair the panel for the Bursar's/Head's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.